framsouza/eck-saml-hot-warm-cold/README.md

 *GKE zones*: _europe-west1-b_, _europe-west1-c_, _europe-west1-d_

 For each node pool we are using an especific Kubernetes label to be able to attach the Elasticsearch instance into the right hard configuration.
 The label name is called "type" and the values are: hot, warm or cold.
-Remember, it's allowed to change & add the label later, to do that you must use the [command line][https://cloud.google.com/kubernetes-engine/docs/how-to/update-existing-nodepools#updating_node_labels], this is not possible via Console UI.
+Remember, it's allowed to change & add the label later, to do that you must use the [command line](https://cloud.google.com/kubernetes-engine/docs/how-to/update-existing-nodepools#updating_node_labels).

 ## Doc structure
 The doc is splitted into 2 parts: